Iyeleon/Hackathon-Water-Scarcity/README.md

 # How to run
-run policy_optimization.ipynb to optimize policy run single_scenario_notebooks_* to see effect of policies in single scenario environment run multi_scenarios_notebook_* to see effect of designed polices in multi-scenario environment
+run policy_optimization.ipynb to optimize policy run multi_scenarios_trial_33_best.ipynb to to generate quota function and run simulation across multiple scenarios run single_scenario* to see effect of policies in single scenario environment